 Improper or careless transport of your glider can cause significant damage.
-You should transport your glider on a rack which has at least three support points which span at least 13' of the length of the glider.
+You should transport your glider on a rack that has at least three support points that span at least 13' of the length of the glider.
 These should be well padded and at least four inches wide to distribute the load.
 Your glider should be securely tied down with webbing straps which are at least 1/2" wide, but not tied so tightly or with such a small diameter rope that the Mylar insert is permanently deformed.
 If you drive on rough roads where the glider receives impact loads, you should take extra care to pad your glider internally when you pack it up.
-Note that we specifically recommend against transporting your glider inside of a tube or box, unless the glider rests on a padded surface and is secured against movement.
-We have seen many examples of gliders inside of tubes that underwent highly accelerated wear due to the continuous movement of the glider in the tube when driving over normal bumps in the road surface.